18th April 2016

 FLAC –Free Lossless Audio Codec

 Yet another digital media file type which no one ever seems to use.
-I say yet again; stick with a high quality MP3 as that’s what most people in the industry use (and before I get loads of FLAC fan boys kicking off at me just chill out for a second; the whole point of this blog is that it’s written from an industry perspective and the simple fact is if an artist sent me their new single as a FLAC file I’d just sigh quite heavily and call something unpleasant under my breath).
+I say yet again; stick with a high quality MP3 as that’s what most people in the industry use (and before I get loads of FLAC fan boys kicking off at me just chill out for a second; the whole point of this blog is that it’s written from an industry perspective and the simple fact is if an artist sent me their new single as a FLAC file I’d just sigh quite heavily and consider making that career change into the world of soft floor laying and ceramics with my dad).

 IP – Intellectual Property

 As a musician you’ve got tons of this stuff.
 With every song, lyric, riff, hook, chorus, breakdown etc you create you’ve got a shiny new bit of intellectual property to call your own.
 IP refers to something that is rightly yours but isn’t tangible and even though it doesn’t physically exist you can still sell it or exploit it in various ways to make money from it.
-It’s primarily I as a music publisher looks after for you and it is rather important.
+It is, basically, outrageously important.
 Our friends over at CMU do a course giving a good overview about this which you can check out here.

 KBPS – Kilobits Per Second